Home >> How it works >> More info >> Testimonials >> BUY NOW >> Support >> About us >>

 • Your school.
 Example: The Ohio State University

-• Running head: [AN ABBREVIATION OF YOUR TITLE: ALL CAPS].
-Example: Katrina's Impact.
-Double click on the Running head to edit this text.
+• Running heads are no longer required for APA 7th edition papers.
+If you are required to provide a paper in APA 6th edition format, you will see a prompt to click and type a running head: [AN ABBREVIATION OF YOUR TITLE: ALL CAPS].
+Example: MEDITATION TRAINING Double click on the Running head to edit this text.
 When you are done, double click on the body of your paper.

 The Dr Paper Word templates include Styles that make it easy to conform to APA rules for the way body text, quotations, and section headings should look.
 Take a moment now to practice a bit with these Styles.
 You can delete your practice text before you begin typing your paper: